mwhittemore2/vocab_manager/README.md

     -- Access to foreign language resources a user has acquired

 These services can be found under vocab_manager/app/api.
 From a technical perspective, the back-end code for these services is written in Python with Flask used as the web framework for supporting these services.
-In addition, MongoDB was used to as a database for storing user data and Elasticsearch was used to provide a foreign language dictionary service.
+In addition, MongoDB was used as a database for storing user data and Elasticsearch was used to provide a foreign language dictionary service.
 The code for populating Elasticsearch with dictionary data can be found under vocab_manager/dictionaries.

 The front-end component of the project should be regarded only as a skeleton, but I plan to eventually build it out using React.

-The project overall is ongoing, with more features to support management of non-electronic vocabulary sources.
+The project is still ongoing.
+More features to support management of non-electronic vocabulary sources are planned for future releases.
 Please keep checking for further updates.